Coronavirus (COVID-19): staying safe when helping others

 If you are picking things up for others, try to limit the amount of time you spend outside of your home by picking up essential items for them when you do your own shopping or collect their medicines during the same trip.

-If you or someone in your household has shown symptoms, or if you are more vulnerable to coronavirus yourself, then you must stay home.
+If you or someone in your household has shown symptoms, you must stay home.
 You still play an important role but will need to do this from home.